 are paid positions with wages averaging $14/hour.

-department or work in a risk management department for a governmental entity or
+You could work for an insurance carrier as a loss adjurster, in a risk management department for a governmental entity, or

-work in an independent agent's office.
-The opportunities are varied, and may be
+work at an independent agency.
+The opportunities are varied and may be

 local or national.

-Several of our past students have completed two or more
+Several of our former students have completed two or more

-internships have resulted in part-time jobs for the students.
+internships have resulted in part-time or full-time jobs for students.

 The hands on experience taught me a